-- If you would like to edit a copyrighted Lichtbildwerk, e.g. crop it or add markings, this must be clarified with the copyright holder, especially for publications, university publications and presentations outside the university (see Works Protection p.
-14). - If you want to edit a photo, e.g. crop it or add markings, this must be made recognizable, especially for publications, university publications and presentations outside the university. - Since we usually refer to a copyrighted work through a Lichtbild/Lichtbildwerk, the protection period of the depicted artwork must always be taken into account.
+- If you would like to edit a copyrighted Lichtbildwerk, e.g. crop it or add markings, this must be clarified with the copyright holder, especially for publications, university publications and presentations outside of your university studies (see Works Protection p.
+14). - If you want to edit a photo, e.g. crop it or add markings, this must be made recognizable, especially for publications, university publications and presentations outside of your university studies. - Since we usually refer to a copyrighted work through a Lichtbild/Lichtbildwerk, the protection period of the depicted artwork must always be taken into account.